GabrielKayque/Django-EncyclopediaProject1CS50/README.md

-# Design a Wikipedia-like online encyclopedia.
+# Design a Wikipedia-like online Encyclopedia.
 Django-Encyclopedia - Project1 from CS50’s Web Programming with Python and JavaScript

 <div>